kaunel85/ong-bylaws/bylaws.md

     2. Payments must be made as stated in the payment plan contract, set up between the brother and the treasurer
     3. Failure to do so will result in review from the Executive Committee with the assumed outcome of immediate suspension.
 If further arrangements fail, the Member will be placed on financial delinquency and a Judiciary Committee will be called.

-60. For members who will not be present in the city for the winter semester (either due to co-op placement, distant education, or December program completion), they will have to pay the costs associated with the Founders Day but may receive their Founder’s Day costs as a refund unless they are to be present for the event.
+60. For Active Members who will not be present in the city for the winter semester (either due to co-op placement, distant education, or December program completion), they will have to pay the costs associated with the Founders Day but may receive their Founder’s Day costs as a refund unless they are to be present for the event.

-61. Any Member who has failed to inform the Treasurer that they will not be returning as an active member by July 10th will be held responsible for paying their individual insurance fee as assessed by insurer.
+61. Any Member who has failed to inform the Treasurer that they will not be returning as an Active Member by July 10th will be held responsible for paying their individual insurance fee as assessed by insurer.
 This fee will be due no later than September 30th.

-62. Members taking one or more terms of co-op may be elegible for some relief from financal comittments if written notice is given to the President and Treasurer at least two months in advance of the co-op term.
+62. Active Members taking one or more terms of co-op may be eligible for some relief from financial commitments if written notice is given to the President and Treasurer at least two months in advance of the co-op term.
 As Members on co-op terms are still enrolled at McMaster they will retain Active status.

 63. Chapter bills or fine assessments (including Dues) shall be paid to the Treasurer by cheque or Interac E-Transfer, in care of Phi Delta Theta – Ontario Gamma, by the 10th of each month billed.
 Additional fees may be added for processing.
     1. If the bill has not been paid by the 31st of the month, The Code Section 154, 155, and 156 will be put into effect, and proper judicial procedure will be followed.
-    2. If a Member withdraws from McMaster University while owing the chapter they will be given thirty (30) days to pay the full amount owing to the Chapter.
+    2. If an Active Member withdraws from McMaster University while owing the chapter they will be given thirty (30) days to pay the full amount owing to the Chapter.
 If this amount is not paid within this time period, the Member will be recommended for expulsion to General Headquarters.

 64. Receipts will be issued by the Treasurer, President, or Vice-President for all payments.
 It is the Member’s responsibility to maintain their receipts.

-65. The Treasurer will maintain a bank account for the chapter fund (chequings).
+65. The Treasurer will maintain a bank account for the chapter fund (checking).

 ARTICLE VI: MEMBER ACCOUNTABILITY AND RESPONSIBILITY
 ----------------------------------------------------
-66. All members shall sign a yearly membership contract prepared by the Executive Committee at the start of the year or following initiation.
+66. All Active Members shall sign a yearly membership contract prepared by the Executive Committee at the start of the year or following initiation.

 67. Attendance at regular Chapter meetings is required.
 For procedure regarding excuses see Section 19.

 68. Founders Day, Chapter Retreats, Initiation, and meetings with the Province President are all mandatory events held within an academic year.
-If a Member is unexcused from any of these events, the matter will be taken to the Executive Committee.
-To be excused from any of these events, the Member must notify the Secretary, in writing, one day in advance.
+If an Active Member is unexcused from any of these events, the matter will be taken to the Executive Committee.
+To be excused from any of these events, the Member must notify the Secretary, in writing, three days in advance.
     1. After three or more unexcused absences from Chapter Meetings and/or mandatory events in an academic year, the Member will be called to meet with the Executive Committee in order to discuss these absences.

-69. All Members must attend at least 50% of all formal recruitment events per semester.
-If a Member fails to do so he will be called in front of the Executive Committee.
+69. All Active Members must attend at least 50% of all formal recruitment events per semester.
+If an Active Member fails to do so he will be called in front of the Executive Committee.

-70. If there fails to be a minimum of three (3) events during the formal Recruitment period (organized by the Recruitment Chair), and two (2) events outside of the formal Recruitment period during the rest of the semester (not necessarily organized by the Recruitment Chair), then the Recruitment Chair will be called to appear in front of the Judicial Committee, for which further action will be decided upon by the Judicial Committee.
+70. If there fails to be a minimum of three (3) open recruitment events during the formal Recruitment period (as organized by the Recruitment Chair), and two (2) events open to potential new members outside of the formal Recruitment period during the rest of the semester (not necessarily organized by the Recruitment Chair), then the Recruitment Chair will be called to appear in front of the Judicial Committee, for which further action will be decided upon by the Judicial Committee.

-71. Each active member must attend at least 1 Phikeia meeting each term or present evidence of exceptional circumstances.
+71. Each Active Member must attend at least 1 Phikeia meeting each term or present evidence of exceptional circumstances.
 Failure to do so will result in a review from the Executive Committee.

-72. Members are expected to submit their transcripts and current class schedules to the Scholarship Chair by the second meeting of each semester, or as requested by the Scholarship Chair.
+72. Active Members are expected to submit their transcripts and current class schedules to the Scholarship Chair by the second meeting of each semester, or as requested by the Scholarship Chair.
 If the class schedule is changed then it must be re-submitted.
 Transcripts must be submitted as a non-alterable copy of the Member’s full Academic Record as provided by McMaster University.

 73. An Active Member whose previous semester GPA falls below a 7 or whose cumulative GPA is below 6 is immediately included in the Scholarship Program.
     1. For any Member on the program, the Executive Committee, in consultation with the Scholarship Chairman and the Chapter Advisory Board Chairman, can assess and adjust the program as deemed necessary for the Member.
 Any such adjustment may only be passed by the majority vote of the Executive Committee, the Scholarship Chairman, and the Chapter Advisory Board Chairman.